 Both Proxy Falls occur at the end of a hanging valley.
 Proxy Creek flows out of the Three Sisters Wilderness from the vicinity of the Husband, and spent thousands of years cutting a canyon through the volcanic landscape.
 Following that, around 20,000 years ago, ice age glaciers descended down from the Three Sisters, carving out the valley of the White Fork seen today.
 Eventually, about 6,000 years ago, the glaciers retreated, leaving one deep, scooped out canyon at the bottom of the Proxy Creek canyon, thus, leading to some beautiful, and big, waterfalls.
 Finally, about 1,500 years ago, lava flows from Collier Cone near North Sister descended the valley.
 This lava is extremely porous, allowing most streams to just sink into the ground and flow beneath the surface on their way to the McKenzie.

 Begin you hike from the Proxy Falls trailhead, located right along the side of the road.
-This trail can get very popular in the summer, and there isn’t much room for parking, so trying to begin this hike can sometimes be the most challenging aspect.
+This trail can get very popular in the summer, and there isn’t much room for parking.
+Trying to begin this hike can sometimes be the most challenging aspect.
 Once you do find somewhere to park, find the trail on the side of the road across from the restrooms and pick your direction.
 I like to head to the right first, so you can get the longest, waterfall free stretch done first.

 The hike will quickly climb up out of the forest and out over a lava flow.
 Rhododendrons and scattered throughout the forest and in the fall, patches of vine maple can turn fantastic colors.
 The lava fields also offer some nice views of the canyon that you can’t readily see when buried in trees.